 - 1. Read the safety information beginning on page v and "Installation guidelines" on page 7. - 2.
 Turn off the server and peripheral devices, and disconnect the power cords and all external cables. - 3.
 Remove the side cover (see "Removing the side cover" on page 10). - 4.
 Remove the support bracket (see "Removing and installing the support bracket" on page 12). - 5.
-Open the microprocessor air baffle (see "Opening and closing the microprocessor air baffle" on page 12). - 6.
-Locate the DIMM connectors on the system board (see "System-board option connectors" on page 6 for the location of the DIMM connectors).
-Determine the connectors into which you will install the DIMMs. - 7.
-Install the DIMMs in the sequence shown in the notes at the beginning of this section.
+Locate the DIMM connectors on the system board.
+Determine the connectors into which you will install the DIMMs.
+Install the DIMMs in the sequence shown in the following table.